Best Mattress of 2020: Reviews & Buyer’s Guide

 The first layer of every Amerisleep mattress is Bio-Pur®, a plant-based memory foam.
-Amerisleep designs Bio-Pur® to be breathable and cushioning, so it’ll mold to your body and relieve pressure as traditional memory foam would, but it doesn’t retain heat and keeps you sleeping cool.
+Amerisleep designs Bio-Pur® to be breathable and cushioning, so it’ll mold to your body and relieve pressure as traditional memory foam would, but it doesn’t retain heat.
 Their Bio-Pur® is also more responsive than traditional memory foam, making it easier to switch sleeping positions and get in and out of bed.
 Their Bio-Pur® shouldn’t cause you to feel “stuck” in the bed.

 Next, is a layer of HIVE® technology—a zoned support system.
 Amerisleep’s HIVE® has been clinically proven to relieve pressure points up to 49%.
-This layer is designed to offer your spine healthy support.
+This layer is designed to offer healthy spinal support.
 HIVE® contains five comfort and support zones.
 In your shoulders and hips, these zones are softer and allow for further compression in the mattress; this helps prevent pressure points.
-On the other hand, these zones feel firmer around your neck, torso, and feet to maintain your spine’s natural alignment.
+These zones feel firmer around your neck, torso, and feet to maintain your spine’s natural alignment.

 The base of the AS3 is Amerisleep’s Bio-Core®, a supportive poly-foam.
 This layer gives the bed shape and structural support.

-We’re fans of Amerisleep for making comfortable mattresses, but also appreciate them for using eco-friendly manufacturing processes.
-They produce their foams using a process called VPF, or Variable Pressure Foaming— producing virtually zero emissions.
-During this process, they replace as much petroleum as they can with plant-based materials—making their beds healthier for you and the environment.
+We’re fans of Amerisleep for making comfortable mattresses, but also appreciate their eco-friendly manufacturing processes.
+When making their foam, they replace as much petroleum as they can with plant-based materials—making their beds healthier for you and the environment.